Table of Contents

 Don’t be so hard on Mom and Dad, though.
 They also taught me something that’s lacking by today’s standards: responsibility.
 I was a scout, and when I wasn’t in school I was outside from sunup until the street lights came on, and sometimes (gasp!) even later than that.
 I built forts, went fishing, fought imaginary Communist invaders and did countless other activities that help shape the lives of young men.

-- 3.4 INCH HARDCASED BLACK STAINLESS STEEL KNIVES: The Escape partially serrated knife serves well as a rescue knife, utility knife and camping knife; measures 4.8 inches in closed length
+- QUICK ACCESS POCKET EMERGENCY KNIFE: The SOG Escape is a quick open tactical knife that serves well as a rescue knife for SWAT team, paramedics, and firefighters; measures 4.8 inches in closed length.

 - Portable and easy to use: Reversible clip makes this convenient both for left and right handed users.